Some of the offers below are no longer available and may be out of date

 Redeeming cash rewards

-The Active Cash Card gives you a few options to redeem the cash back you earn:
+The Active Cash Card gives you a few options to redeem the cash rewards you earn:

 - Statement credits, which can go toward a portion of your balance, recent eligible purchases (starting at $1) or eligible Wells Fargo mortgage and loan accounts